 Try out this classic Bavarian wurstsalat!
-It is a German bologna sausage salad with fresh cherry tomatoes, vinegar, chopped red onion and pickled gherkins!
+Have you heard of it before?
+It is a German bologna sausage salad with fresh cherry tomatoes, vinegar, chopped red onion and pickled gherkins.
 Sound like the perfect summer salad to me!

 I came across this Bavarian Wurstsalat for the very first time while visiting the Vitra Museum restaurant in Weil am Rhein in Germany.
 I guess that must have been about 5 years ago now.